abdelp/abdelp/README.md

 ## About me

-💻 I'm a Full-Stack Developer, I also worked as a DBA for almost 4 years.
+<p>💻 I'm a Full-Stack Developer, I also worked as a DBA for almost 4 years.</p>
-⚙️ Most of my projects were made doing remote pair programming.
+<p>⚙️ Most of my projects were made doing remote pair programming.</p>
-🧠 I'm currently studying algorithms and data structures, writing articles and tutorials.
+<p>🧠 I'm currently studying algorithms and data structures, writing articles and tutorials.</p>
-🧘 I love to meditate.
+<p>🧘 I love to meditate.</p>

 ## Some of my projects